KristaRutz/best-restaurants/README.md

 *This page may be viewed by:*

 1. Download and install .NET Core from the [official website](https://dotnet.microsoft.com/download/dotnet-core/)
-2. Clone the [repository](https://github.com/TSiu88/csharp-bakery.git) from my [GitHub page](https://github.com/TSiu88)
+2. Clone the [repository](https://github.com/KristaRutz/best-restaurants.git) from my [GitHub page](https://github.com/KristaRutz)
-3. Use a command line interface to move to the repository's directory with `cd project-directory`
+3. Use a command line interface to move to the repository's directory with `cd BestRestaurant`
 4. Run `dotnet restore` and `dotnet build` in command line interface of the repository's directory
 5. Run `dotnet run` to start up the program in the command line interface
 6. Type the URL listed under "Now listening on:" into a web browser